Amandacorral07/Wander-Travel-App/README.md

 # User Story
 User stories: (`As a user...`)
--User login
+- User login
     -query for a single username
     -query for a single password
     -return user to index page
--View all Vacation Moods
+- View all Vacation Moods
     - query all moods in collection - find()
     - return all moods
 - View single vacation mood